Enhancing with a Breast Lift: Mastopexy

 In most cases, breast lift surgery takes between 1-3 hours.
 There are several surgical techniques for breast lift surgery, but the most commonly used involves an incision around the natural shape of the breast defining the area of excess breast skin that will be removed.

-After the removal of the excess breast skin, repositioning of the areola to a higher spot on the breast occurs, followed by the skin being positioned around the areola and creation of the new breast shape.
+After the removal of the excess breast skin, repositioning of the areola to a higher spot on the breast occurs, followed by the skin being positioned around the areola and the creation of the new breast shape.
 Stitches will be placed following the shape of the incision around the areola, down from the nipple, and sometimes below the breasts.

 Women with only slight breast sagging and particularly small breasts can often undergo a doughnut (concentric) breast lift.
 This technique involves circular incisions around the areola and a piece of skin in the shape of a doughnut is removed.
 The breast skin that was around the nipple is then repositioned and brought together to form the newly shaped breast.
 In the cases of an implant insertion during breast lift surgery, the implant will be inserted either directly below the breast tissue or beneath the muscle of the chest wall.
-Dr. Kaplan will discuss these options during your breast lift consultation in his offices conveniently locate in Edgewater and Montvale, NJ.
+Dr. Kaplan will discuss these options during your breast lift consultation in his offices conveniently located in Edgewater and Montvale, NJ.

 After your breast lift surgery, you will most likely experience some bruising and swelling, but it should not be extremely uncomfortable.
 Dr. Kaplan will prescribe pain-relieving medication in case you need it.